Z1KOx/Asm-Byte-Converter/README.md

 > [!NOTE]
-> While this implementation has been thoroughly tested with x86 assembly, compatibility with x64 assembly may not be guaranteed.
+> - While this implementation has been thoroughly tested with x86 assembly, compatibility with x64 assembly may not be guaranteed.
+> - This project has only been tested on the Windows operating system.

 # Overview
 Run the executable and input your assembly code.
 For example.